alfiopuglisi/guietta/docs/tutorial.rst

             break

 ..
 Note:: when comparing the event name with known string, remember
-          that Guietta modified widget name to be a valid Python
+          that Guietta modifies the widget name to be a valid Python
           identifier: all "special" characters and spaces are removed, and only letters a-z, A-Z and numbers 0-9 are kept, together with underscores.
 So if your button is called *Go!*, the exclamation